nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanotherapeutic:** Pertaining to or involving therapy using nanotechnology.

-### Expanded Definition and Usage\nNano-drug cancer therapy represents a paradigm shift in how cancer is treated, focusing on precision and personalization.
+### Expanded Definition and Usage:
+Nano-drug cancer therapy represents a paradigm shift in how cancer is treated, focusing on precision and personalization.
 By using nanoparticles capable of targeting tumor cells specifically, this approach not only improves the efficacy of drugs but also drastically reduces the adverse effects that are typically associated with cancer treatments.
 Patients receiving nano-drug therapy can benefit from higher doses of medication delivered directly to the cancer cells, sparing healthy tissues and improving quality of life.